Taking Additional Action To Recover Commercial Or Consumer Debt

 Whether we have obtained a judgment for you through litigation or you come to us as a new client with a judgment you have already obtained, you may still need to take further action to recover your debt.

-At Kottemann Law Firm, our judgment recovery attorneys for Kenner and Greater New Orleans first make sure your judgment is properly recorded in any parish where your debtor has property.
+At Kottemann Law Firm, LLC, our judgment recovery attorneys first make sure your judgment is properly recorded in any parish where your debtor has property.
 That way, there will be a lien on it.
 He or she will be unable to buy or sell any property in the parish until the debt is resolved.

 Enforcing Judgments In Greater New Orleans And Beyond